clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-player-2.rst

     Figure 11: VMware Workstation 14 Player - Power off virtual machine

-#.
-Enable EFI boot support.
-Edit the `.vmx` for the VM and add the following
+#.  |CL| needs UEFI support in order to boot.
+Enable it by edit the `.vmx`
-    (after the first line):
+    file for the VM and append the following to the end of the file:

     .. code-block:: console